jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 Here are some tips that maight be useful:

+* Start with primitives or simple types, like strings for path variables
+* Introduce only one concept at time
 * Focus on the happy path.
 Don't worry about what could go wrong in corner cases.
 In the begining, just throw a runtime exception (`raise NotImplementedError()`).
 You will take care of it later if necessary
-* Start with primitives or simple types, like strings for path variables

 ### Outer loop RED: :dart: Done with Analyzer unit tests?